sametkamgul/Word-Analyzer-API/README.md

 ```
 {
     "text": "It is a text with #hashtag with 2 #one.
-1.6 ass Even with the third one #forallworld.
+1.6 Even with the third one #forallworld.
 And I have 100.5 dollars and 5 pennies.",
-    "search": "an,An"
+    "searchKeywords": "text",
+    "config": ""
 }
 ```